How To Download an Embedded Video From Any Website

 These extensions work on a huge variety of embedded video sites.
 Unfortunately, they don’t work on YouTube, so we’ll also look at FastestTube and YouTube Video Downloader, extensions that were created specifically to work on YouTube.

 While Adobe Flash is no longer supported by Adobe and is considered an outdated and insecure technology, the Flash Video Downloader works for most video formats and is a great option for Firefox or Chrome.
-You can download the Chrome version here.
+You can download the Chrome version here by searching for it.
 There’s also a Safari version for Apple users and a version for Mozilla Firefox.

 With an average rating of 4.1 stars from over 5,500 reviews, this is a trusted source if you’re trying to download content to your device from a whole range of sites and sources online.

 The extension makes it easy to tell when an embedded video is able to be downloaded and saved to your device.
 When installed within Firefox, a small arrow in your browser’s taskbar turns blue that allows you to click on the extension and save the video.
 The Flash Video Downloader won’t work on every site, but it is generally a reliable tool.

 Video DownloadHelper (Chrome/Firefox)